-The surface water quality results for the year to 30 June 2016, together with results from samples collected previously since December 2009, are graphed in Figure 3-1 to Figure 3-16.
+The surface water quality results for the year to 30 June 2017, together with results from samples collected previously since December 2009, are graphed in Figure 3-1 to Figure 3-16.

 The monitoring results for the year show that the headwater tributaries (TTW and TTE) upstream of the landfill had generally high water quality and low contaminant levels.
 Concentrations of a number of contaminants increased in the watercourse during its passage through the French Drain network under the landfill to the downstream site TTD.
 The changes include a slight pH reduction and a marked increase in total suspended solids (TSS), alkalinity, electrical conductivity (EC), dissolved magnesium and calcium concentrations, and an associated increase in water hardness.
 These changes would be expected for water passing through a large volume of crushed concrete in the landfill.
-Other changes include increased concentrations ammonia, iron, COD and manganese.
+Other changes include increased concentrations ammonia, COD and manganese.

-Stream concentrations of arsenic, chromium, copper, zinc and lead were not markedly increased at downstream sites compared with the upstream sites, indicating that the landfill contribution of these contaminants to the stream is low.
+Stream concentrations of arsenic, chromium, copper and lead were not markedly increased at downstream sites compared with the upstream sites, indicating that the landfill contribution of these contaminants to the stream is low.

-During this reporting year ammoniacal-nitrogen concentrations at TTD and ODS exceeded the ANZECC (2000) 90% trigger value (TV) on one occasion, while copper, zinc and manganese were in exceedance at either one or all TTD, OSU and/or OSD on one occasion.
+During this reporting year ammoniacal-nitrogen concentrations at TTD and ODS exceeded the ANZECC (2000) 90% trigger value (TV) on all four occasions, while manganese was in exceedance on two occasions for TTD and ODS, and zinc was in exceedance on three occasions for OUS, TTE, TTD and ODS.